WasmEdge/docs/docs/develop/rust/socket_networking/server.md

 # Server

 As we described in the [client](client.md) chapter, with the WasmEdge socket API, it is also possible for Rust developers to work directly on the socket level.
-In order for WasmEdge to become a cloud-native runtime for microservices, it needs to support HTTP servers.
+For WasmEdge to become a cloud-native runtime for microservices, it needs to support HTTP servers.
 In this chapter, we will discuss[an HTTP server example](#an-http-server-example) and [a non-blocking HTTP server example](#a-non-blocking-http-server-example).

 <!-- prettier-ignore -->
 :::note
-Before we started, make sure [you have Rust and WasmEdge installed](../setup.md).
+Before we start, ensure [you have Rust and WasmEdge installed](../setup.md).
 :::

 ## An HTTP server example

-Build and run [the example](https://github.com/second-state/wasmedge_wasi_socket/tree/main/examples/http_server) in WasmEdge as follows.
+Build and run [the example](https://github.com/second-state/wasmedge_wasi_socket/tree/main/examples/http_server) in WasmEdge.

 ```bash
 git clone https://github.com/second-state/wasmedge_wasi_socket